Paying a Balance Due

 A balance due is money a taxpayer owes to the IRS.
 Experienced tax preparers may refer to a return as being a "bal due" return.
 This means that instead of receiving a refund, the taxpayer needs to pay the IRS.

-Taxpayers who file paper returns can pay their balance due by mailing Form 1040-V, Payment Voucher, to the appropriate address with their payment.
+Taxpayers can pay their balance due by mailing Form 1040-V, Payment Voucher, to the appropriate address with their payment.

 Form 1040-V, is generated by the tax software when the return results in a balance due.
 Electronic Funds Withdrawal can be set up using the tax software to allow payments to be electronically withdrawn from the taxpayer's checking or savings account on a future date, up to the filing due date.
-Review the Publication 4012 (Tab 6).
+Review the Publication 4012, Finishing the Return tab.

 Advise taxpayers that their payment must be made by the April filing due date to avoid penalties and interest.